Anonymous-Humanoid/chromium-extension-boilerplate/README.md

 - For Manifest v2 users, check out the [MV3 Migration Guide](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/).
 - This project does not support Manifest v2.
-But, if absolutely necessary, the original repository has a [manifest-v2](https://github.com/lxieyang/chrome-extension-boilerplate-react/tree/manifest-v2) branch they recommend using.
+But, if absolutely necessary, the upstream repository has a [manifest-v2](https://github.com/lxieyang/chrome-extension-boilerplate-react/tree/manifest-v2) branch they recommend using.

 ## Features